Ahrazul/Ahrazul/README.md

 ### Hi there 👋.
 I'm

-- 🌱 SWE Intern @ Spectrum
+- 🌱 a SWE Intern @ Spectrum
-- 🎓 Third-year Math Undergraduate @UWaterloo studying Statistics
+- 🎓 a Third-year Math Undergraduate @UWaterloo studying Statistics
-- 🔭 Currently seeking winter 2025 internships
+- 🔭 currently seeking winter 2025 internships
-- ⏳ Prev @ Dundas Life
-- ⚡ I'll buy you a cookie if you can beat me in a Harry Potter trivia
+- ⚡ gonna buy you a cookie if you can beat me in a Harry Potter trivia